Skip to main content

 I want to be straight with you: not every roofing company invests in this level of education.
 A lot of contractors show up after a storm, knock on your door, and move on to the next town.
 That's not us.

 At Hive Roofing & Solar, we're consistently investing in our team's knowledge.
 We attend events like the Raising Hail Tour.
 We maintain our HAAG certification.
 We use the latest weather data and inspection technology.
-We stay current on insurance law and claims strategy.
+We stay current on what adjusters are looking for in the field.
 Because when we show up to inspect your roof, we want to give you the most complete, accurate picture possible.
+What you do with that picture — including whether to file a claim with your carrier — is your call, not ours.

 HAAG Certified